 If you have healthy soils and a reasonable growing season duration, unlike our sandy soils and short growing season, soil prep may be as simple as adding a rich compost manure mix with a heavy mulch.

-*** The Great Cardboard/Paper Controversy—Within the permaculture and gardening communities there exists a running debate on whether or not to utilize these items due to the chemical additives in their creation.
-The gardening purists refrain from any cardboard or paper products with additives of any kind believing that under no circumstances should we introduce chemicals into the process as there are enough introduced both intentionally and unintentionally throughout our environment.while proponents argue that the additives are locked up and not available causing no harm and the layering of cardboard and paper products greatly helps in the initial phase of weed blocking.
+*** The Great Cardboard/Paper Controversy”Within the permaculture and gardening communities there exists a running debate on whether or not to utilize these items due to the chemical additives in their creation.
+The gardening purists refrain from any cardboard or paper products with additives of any kind believing that under no circumstances should we introduce chemicals into the process as there are enough introduced both intentionally and unintentionally throughout our environment, while proponents argue that the additives are locked up and not available causing no harm and the layering of cardboard and paper products greatly helps in the initial phase of weed blocking.
 The initial application of paper products is single use only and allows one to get ahead and stay on top of weed control.
 We bring this point to the forefront for your awareness allowing you to make the choice of cardboard and/or paper products.
 Further research will help your determination.
-Here is an ongoing discussion of the matter http://permies.com/t/2157/concerns-cardboard-newspaper-mulch
+Here is an ongoing discussion of the matter http://permies.com/t/2157/concerns-cardboard-newspaper-mulch.

 In some ways, the above is an ideal way to begin transforming a poor soil into a good quality growing media.
 Depending on one’s stance on non-organic substances such as the chemicals and glues in cardboard and paper and the common use of chemicals applied to grain crops resulting in tainted straw, we will alter the above method, even though some permaculturists state that a single use of cardboard and shredded paper will not greatly affect your end result in a negative way.
-This may be true but our preference is to stay away from chemical use in our growing beds.
-Therefore remembering there is no single correct method, this is our choice for setting the process in motion with a poor quality sandy soil that occupies our property at an elevation of 6500’.
+This may be true and our preference is to stay away from chemical use in our growing beds.
+Therefore, remembering there is no single correct method, this is our choice for setting the process in motion with a poor quality sandy soil that occupies our property at an elevation of 6500′.

 In the summer/fall season before planting: